LET US HELP YOU CHOOSE THE RIGHT REFRIGERANT FOR YOUR SUPERMARKET

 Sporadic Supply

 CO2 refrigerant has significant short-term supply and pricing challenges.
-As the fossil fuel-based economy winds down, it is anticipated that less CO2 will be available as a byproduct of these industrial processes, thus creating the need to produce CO2 refrigerant “on purpose.”
+As we move away from using fossil fuels, there will be less CO2 produced from industrial activities.
+This means we will need to purposefully produce CO2 refrigerants to meet our needs.
 This will impact the supply and significantly drive up the production cost of refrigerant-grade CO

 Energy Efficiency